-The “disadvantages” are that this add-in, is not included by default as a part of the Outlook installation (although there is an option for distributing this add-in a centralized way(for more information read the article: Enterprise deployment) and that, Despite the fact that the user the report the SPAM mail gets a “confirmation mail,” there is no clear indication about “what was done with the information,” and if the information
+The “disadvantages” are that this add-in is not included by default as a part of the Outlook installation.
+Although, there is an option for distributing this add-in a centralized way, and despite the fact that the user the report the SPAM mail gets a “confirmation E-mail,” there is no clear indication of “what was done with the information,” and if the information

 Step 1 – Download and Install the Microsoft Junk E-mail Reporting Add-in